vishnujnv15/Geofence/README.md

 # Geofence
-MapApp //is the App nam
+MapApp //is the App name
 The geofence api used here takes the point & a polygon for checking, So, a polygon of 12 sides was used to create geofence.
 But the api does not shows geofence, for that Mapview.polygon was used.